Get to Know your Flow: from Menstrual Clots to Color.

 What do period blood colors mean?

 Black: Not necessarily a reason to be alarmed, it means the blood is oxidized (the same process that turns an avocado brown when it is exposed to air).
+Could also be a sign of miscarriage or ectopic pregnancy.

-Brown of all shades: a sign of old blood, ‘Lochia” (aka the bleeding menstruators experience for the first four to six weeks after delivering a baby), pregnancy or miscarriage.
+Brown of all shades: a sign of old blood, or, ‘Lochia” (aka the bleeding menstruators experience for the first four to six weeks after delivering a baby), pregnancy or miscarriage.

 Orange: When blood mixes with cervical fluid it could also come out as slightly orange.
 Other moments of orange coloring could also be around the time of suspected implantation or 10-14 days after conception, or infections like a bacterial infection or STI.